By Lauren W. Prosser, Director, ProfitCents Professional Services

 3. Explore channels.
 How do you reach your clients?
 Excluding the obligatory planning meetings, exit conferences, engagement letters, etc., what recurring means of connecting with your client base are in place?
 How do you measure their effectiveness?
 Remember, "one size fits all" isn't the best approach.
 To improve your ability to offer targeted communications, consider grouping your clients together by commonalities, such as needs, services provided, industry, stage in the business life cycle, and size.

-.
+4. Ask questions.
+Your ability to ask purposeful questions, to actively listen to your client's responses, and to adjust your actions accordingly is the new competitive advantage.
 The moment you stop asking questions, you stop learning.
 The moment you stop learning, you start losing.
-For a list of questions to ask your clients in order to initiate a "discovery process," e-mail
+For a list of questions to ask your clients in order to initiate a "discovery process," e-mail us.

 By training your team, incentivizing staff, exploring new ways to reach clients, asking purposeful questions, and building context, your firm will uncover midyear opportunities to serve your clients more fully and more fruitfully for the rest of the year.

 Lauren Prosser is director of Sageworks Inc.'s ProfitCents Professional Services, a team of specialized consultants providing partner coaching, small group coaching, and firm strategy construction services to accounting professionals throughout North America.